JordanAceto/SSI2130_calibration_helper/README.md

 Steps:
 - Inject 1.000v into the VCO
-- Turn the VCO frequency to somewhere around 30 Hz
+- Turn the VCO frequency fairly low, somewhere around 30Hz ~ 100Hz
 - Measure the VCO frequency, this is FA
 - Inject 5.000v into the VCO
 - Measure the new VCO frequency, it is FB